 At Border to Coast, we oversee the investment of pensions assets for our Local Government Pension Scheme Partner Funds.
 We develop and operate a variety of internally and externally managed investment across a range of asset classes in both public and private markets.

 To ensure our listed equity and fixed income funds are measured against appropriate standards of reference, we ‘benchmark’ each fund’s performance against a market index comprised of similar investments.
-Our Alternative investments are measured against long term IRR (Internal Rate of Return) targets as there is no recognised market.
+Our Alternative investments are measured against long term Internal Rate of Return (IRR) targets as there is no recognised market.

 Equity funds generally invest in publicly traded stocks or other securities which represent an ownership interest in a company.
 Owning stock in a company over time may yield capital gains or stock price appreciation as well as dividends for shareholders.